akshatphumbhra/akshatphumbhra/README.md

 ### Hi there 👋

 I'm Akshat Phumbhra.
-I'm a Computer Science and Economics Double Major with a Concentration in Statistics at Oberlin College.
+I graduated Oberlin College with a Computer Science and Economics Double Major and a Concentration in Statistics.
+I currently work as a software engineer.
 I hope you like my projects!